-- Supporting MPH's mission to be an inclusive, diverse community of learners and educators. - Treating all members of the MPH community with respect and civility. - Respecting the School's responsibility, as an educational institution, to do what is best for the entire school community. - Communicating promptly and truthfully with each other about the child's experience; to address all concerns directly to the appropriate person(s). - Resolving concerns and conflicts in the spirit of partnership and objectivity, recognizing that there are multiple perspectives in every problem. - Upholding the confidentiality of all aspects of a student's experience at MPH, including grades and assessments. - Supporting a home environment that assures monitored access to electronic media and that encourages the development of positive learning attitudes and habits, including consistent and punctual attendance at school. - Maintaining a culture of high moral and academic expectations. - Cultivating in children an evolving and developmentally appropriate independence. - MPH strives to be a community in which people feel comfortable communicating with each other, whether the communication is a recommendation, an observation, or a complaint.
+- Supporting MPH's mission to be an inclusive, diverse community of learners and educators. - Treating all members of the MPH community with respect and civility. - Respecting the School's responsibility, as an educational institution, to do what is best for the entire school community. - Communicating promptly and truthfully with each other about the child's experience; to address all concerns directly to the appropriate person(s). - Resolving concerns and conflicts in the spirit of partnership and objectivity, recognizing that there are multiple perspectives in every problem. - Upholding the confidentiality of all aspects of a student's experience at MPH, including grades and assessments. - Supporting a home environment that assures monitored access to electronic media and that encourages the development of positive learning attitudes and habits, including consistent and punctual attendance at school. - Maintaining a culture of high moral and academic expectations. - Cultivating in children an evolving and developmentally appropriate independence. - Adhering to the School's Health Protocols, particularly during the Covid-19 pandemic, communicating transparently with the school on issues of health, and doing what is necessary at all times, on and off campus, to maintain a safe environment for all. - MPH strives to be a community in which people feel comfortable communicating with each other, whether the communication is a recommendation, an observation, or a complaint.
 Stress-free communication can be difficult for any institution to achieve, but a satisfactory outcome can be advanced through the use of appropriate channels.
 Direct communication will often solve a problem or misunderstanding.
 Whether or not direct communication brings a satisfactory outcome, it is especially important to avoid spreading complaints through rumors or hearsay.
 When engaging in appropriate communication and shunning rumors, adult's model respectful behavior for the students whose growth is the prime concern of every educator and parent.